(TA Proper is the third of six theories comprising the body of TA Theory)

 Transactional Diagrams

 Transactional diagrams are used to map transactions.
-A set of PAC diagrams are used to show the two participating parties.
+A set of PAC diagrams are used to show the personality structures of the two participating parties.
 The transactions are shown as arrows.
-They originate in an ego state in one PAC and is directed toward an ego state in the other PAC.
+They originate in an ego state in one PAC and are directed toward an ego state in the other PAC.
 The transactional Stimulus is marked (S) and Transactional Response is marked (R).
-S(S) means Stimulus at social level and S(P) Stimulus at Psychological Level.
+S(S) means Stimulus at Social Level and S(P) Stimulus at Psychological Level.
 Similarly, R(S) means Response at Social Level and R(P) means Response at Psychological Level.

 Types of Transactions

 Transactions convey messages at two levels.
-Message at social level conveys what is said and message at psychological level conveys implied meaning.
-For example : "Hello.
+The message at social level conveys what is said and message at psychological level conveys implied meaning.
+For example: "Hello.
 How are you." may convey the straight meaning or it may mean "Hello.
 I hope you are better today."
 The respondent will accordingly reply.
 "Thanks, I am fine.
 And you?" in the first case, and "Thanks, better, improving." in the second.
 Thus it is clear that the response is to the implied meaning unless the respondent attempts to mask the reality.

-Transactions are of two types.
-They are either simple or complex.
+Transactions are of two types - simple and complex transactions.
 In simple transactions the messages are congruent.
 In complex transactions the messages are incongruent.
-In the example the first transaction is a simple transaction and the second a complex transaction.
+In the example the first transaction is a simple transaction and the second one is a complex transaction.

 Types of Simple Transactions